 Did you know there are lots of different ways to explore the world and earn some income while you’re at it?
 From teaching abroad, to au pair programs, to working abroad and beyond, there are plenty of opportunities to visit a new destination without tapping into your savings.
 Plus, these programs will let you build your resume and make a difference on your adventure abroad.
 Let’s take a look at a few of the most common paid travel opportunities.

-There are many different opportunities to earn money while teaching abroad: you can visit some of the most beautiful countries in the world and teach in cities or even in remote locations where teachers are limited and schools are overcrowded.
+There are many different opportunities to earn money while teaching abroad, especially if you are certified to Teach English as a Foreign Language: you can visit some of the most beautiful countries in the world and teach in cities or even in remote locations where teachers are limited and schools are overcrowded.
 Many teach abroad programs have placements open to students on a gap year or just a summer break, graduates on a career break or extended vacation, and anyone else that’s interested in spending time abroad helping to educate others.
-English teaching abroad is the most common program you’ll find, though any opportunity you take will allow you to help create cultural connections, whether you’re working with children or adults.
+Your break could become a working holiday.
+English teaching abroad is the most common program you’ll find, though any opportunity you take will allow you to help create cultural connections, whether you’re workingin another country with children or adults.
 For example, Global Vision International is offering a paid teaching placement in Thailand where participants can earn upto $1,000 USD per month while also receiving free room & board.

 Au pair – French for “on par” or equal – programs are designed for travelers who’d like to stay with a host family and help care for the children and the house.
 Au pairs are given a weekly paycheck, and live as part of the family, usually taking on a variety of household responsibilities in addition to caring for children.
 When applying to become an Au pair, you can fill out a description of yourself showcasing your experience, the number of children you’re willing to work with, and the ages you’d like to work with.
 Au pairs do not have to be certified or have a degree, but are given extensive training before being placed with a family.